-After building his own travel trailer, Wally published a DIY guide in Popular Mechanics for others to do the same.
-Soon his neighbors started asking him to build trailers for them like the one in his front yard, and he obliged.
+After building his own travel trailer, soon Wally's neighbors started asking him to build trailers for them like the one in his front yard, and he obliged.
 Noise complaints quickly followed, so Wally rented a building and opened a small trailer factory in Culver City, California in 1931 – Airstream’s first factory.
 They soon relocated, but the Airstream dream was born.

 Trailers boom – then bust

 When Wally Byam opened the first Airstream factory in California, there were fewer than 50 trailer manufacturers registered for business.
 In the next five years, demand for the trailer lifestyle exploded and the industry followed suit – by 1937, there were around 400 manufacturers competing for customers.
 Unfortunately for many of those daring entrepreneurs, the Great Depression and World War II took a toll, and today, only Airstream remains.

 When the United States entered World War II after the attack on Pearl Harbor, aluminum became hard to come by.
 In fact, the government ordered that travel trailers could only be made as part of the war effort, not for public recreation.
 Wally saw Airstreams as a mode of travel – not a substitute for a house – so he decided to close up shop.
 For the duration of the war, Wally and many Airstream crew members found employment in various aircraft factories in California.
 The experience they got from working on military planes would end up serving Airstream quite well at war’s end indeed.